-If the student has already completed part of the course elsewhere, or have previous life or work experience in the relevant industry, he or she may be eligible for Recognition of Prior Learning determine if the student is eligible.

-(RPL) for part of the course, or for 35 Hours work placement in the HSC course.
-The student does not have to repeat the training or assessment but must produce evidence of competence

-(which may be demonstrated during a skills and knowledge assessment).
-The VET committee consisting of the VET teacher, VET Coordinator and a member of the senior executive will
+If the student has already completed part of the course elsewhere, or have previous life or work experience in the relevant industry, he/ she may be eligible for Recognition of Prior Learning (RPL) for part of the course, or for 35 Hours work placement in the HSC course.
+The student does not have to repeat the training or assessment but must produce evidence of competence (which may be demonstrated during a skills and knowledge assessment).
+The VET committee consisting of the VET teacher, VET Coordinator and a member of the senior executive will determine if the student is eligible.